Qussong/qussong.github.io/README.md

-# qussong.github.io
+# Qussong's GitBlog

-This repo is for Qussong's dev blog. 😀
+This blog for Dev Note. 😀